Carolus Linnaeus: Names, Flowers, and Bananas

 Banana plant anatomy

 Banana tree or plant?
 The banana plant is the largest herbaceous flowering plant.
 All the above-ground parts of a banana plant grow from a structure called a corm.
 Plants are normally tall and fairly sturdy with a treelike appearance, but what appears to be a trunk is actually a pseudostem composed of multiple leaf-stalks or petioles.
 (Wikipedia).
 In our tour of the greenhouse we looked at the peduncle stalk containing “fingers” of bananas that develop from flowers appearing near the end of the stalk (the bud).
 The rhizome, called a “pup” or sucker in the banana industry, is what is removed and planted to grow a new banana tree.
-This illustration was by Georg Ehret and annotated by me.
+This illustration was by Georg Ehret and labelled by me.

 Types of Bananas